 Low-carbon fuel standards

-The challenge is to design a system without adding duplicative layers of cost and administrative burden, while truly complementing GHG policies that can support a carbon price and drive more emissions reductions at a lower economic cost.
+The challenge is to design a system that economically efficient without adding duplicative layers of cost and administrative burden, while truly complementing GHG policies that can support a carbon price and drive greater emissions reductions at a lower economic cost.

-Where complementary policies are added to carbon pricing, the objectives of the complementary policy should be clear and the interaction with other policies, and carbon pricing in particular, should be well understood.
+Where complementary policies are added to carbon pricing, the objectives of the complementary policy should be clear and the interaction with other policies, and the environmental outcomes as a result of carbon pricing in particular, should be well understood.

 Biofuel policy advocacy